-Part 1: Policy Brief (2000w)
+Part 1: Policy brief (2000 words)

 Write a policy brief to a state or federal policymaker, addressing a particular issue in education policy.
 The issue should be drawn from themes covered in the course.
-Explain the issue, present possible courses of action, and then argue for a particular position, i.e. how you think the issue should be addressed.
+Explain the issue, present possible courses of action, and then argue for a particular position, i.e., how you think the issue should be addressed.

-Part 2: Analysis of Policy Brief (1000w)
+Part 2: Analysis of policy brief (1000 words)